Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ### General Format

-Each of these topics will be addressed briefly.
+Each of the following topics will be addressed briefly.
 Links are included for more in-depth info.

 Duration of the presentation: potentially 90 minutes, with possibly 60 minutes for the demo and discussion, and 30 to glide over this written material.

-1. Behavior analytic scenario as the motivation for the project.
+1. ***Scenario:*** Behavior analytic scenario as the motivation for the project.

 2. Overall (basic) development strategy.